winemug/OmniCore/README.md

 Due to personal time constraints and a couple of Android related hiccups I had to delay the beta release about a week.

 The first functional beta is currently planned for release on **Monday, June 3rd.** and will be announced here.
 First major version and the stable release will be created earliest a week after the first beta release, depending on the results of beta testing.

+You can follow the progress more closely [here](https://github.com/winemug/OmniCore/projects/1).

 Note: OmniCore currently does NOT support Omnipod Dash and can be used for Omnipod Eros only.
 See [roadmap](https://github.com/winemug/OmniCore/wiki/Roadmap).